 At that moment, Sobeys and all other Empire banners (Safeway, Foodland, Foodland & Participating Co-ops, FreshCo, Chalo!
 FreshCo, Thrifty Foods, IGA, IGA Extra, Les Marchés Tradition, Rachelle Béry, Lawtons Drugs, Needs Convenience, and the pharmacy and liquor divisions of these banners) and the Voilà by Sobeys grocery delivery service will all use the Scene+ program.

 We can’t be serious in our mission to help you travel more for less if we don’t start with a very valuable sidenote.

-The very best tip for your grocery shopping if you want to maximize your rewards is certainly not the 1 AIR MILES reward mile per $20 that earns you only an unbelievably terrible ≈ 0.525% back.
+The very best tip for your grocery shopping if you want to maximize your rewards is certainly not Sobeys’ 1 AIR MILES reward mile for every $20 that earns you only an unbelievably terrible ≈ 0.525% back.